Updat3

 ?

-• No source mentions the specific military actions or threats that led to the initial closure of the Strait of Hormuz.
+• No source mentions the specific military actions that led to the current tensions in the Strait of Hormuz.

 Sources